kinap/canny-edge-detector/README.md

 ```

 # Compilation
 Binaries will be located in the bin/ directory.
+All CPU code objects are compiled with g++.
+CUDA kernel objects are compiled with nvcc.
+The final executable is also compiled with nvcc.

 Ensure all dependencies have installed successfully, then run:
 ```